 Nate hated being part of a large crowd.
 It made him feel claustrophobic.
 He hated being part of a crowd even more on Mondays, when he was usually groggy from sleep deprivation.
 He banged shoulders with older and younger students alike; a lot of students still had their schoolbags on their backs, taking up even more space.
-Nate wished they had left them in their classrooms.

 Jason grinned at them and waved, but continued with the crowd, shouting something that sounded vaguely like "meet you outside."
 Stephanie sighed, but catching a glimpse of an opening in the crowd, directed Nate with a push to the back.

 "Nathan?" questioned a sudden voice from somewhere behind them.
 Stephanie stopped dead, pulling Nate to a standstill with her.
 There were a few disgruntled mutters at their abrupt halt.
 People pushed around them as Nate turned around bitterly.